briancavalier/hello-wire.js/README.md

 ## Finally, a Note on Order

 Wiring specs are *declarative*, and thus order of things in a wiring spec doesn't matter.
-For example, in this example, the `wire/dom` plugin was declared after the `{ $ref: 'dom!hello' }` reference.
+For example, in this example, the `wire/dom` plugin was declared after the `{ $ref: 'dom.first!.hello' }` reference.
 That's no problem.
 Wire.js ensures that the plugin is ready before resolving the DOM Node reference.

 Also notice that we didn't have to write any code to wait for DOM Ready.
 Again, wire.js ensures that the DOM Node reference is resolved only after the DOM is indeed ready.